Carnegie Mellon University

 Guided by Gretchen Langford, a 1943 Margaret Morrison Carnegie College alumna, and Edwin “Ted” Fenton, alumnus, CMU professor of History, and director of CMU’s Center for University Outreach, Academy for Lifelong Learning (A.L.L.) came to be in 1992.
 The first year of operation, 1993-1994, generated a membership of 300 students, far exceeding their goal of 200.

 The national movement for enriching lives through extending learning flourished and by 2007, A.L.L. had grown to over 1,200 members.
 Following a grant of $100,000 from the Bernard Osher Foundation, the A.L.L.
 Board of Directors recommended joining forces with the Osher Lifelong Learning Institutes, dedicated to the same goals.
-By early 2009, Osher at CMU had new offices in Hunt Library, two classrooms in Wean Hall, a website, and an endowment from the Osher Foundation.
+By early 2009, CMU was awarded a 1-million-dollar endowment to support the A.L.L. program which was renamed the Osher Lifelong Learning Institute at Carnegie Mellon University.
+In 2013, the Foundation gave another 1 million.
+Yearly, Osher at CMU receives investment earnings from the Osher endowment to help cover staff salaries.